Canon 640, 645, 660 series & other ink cartridges - How to refill

 Canon ink cartridge - refilling steps

-1) Remove Canon ink cartridge from printer and peel the top label off.
-This should expose one or more miniature hole(s) in the top casing.
-There are three holes in colour cartridges and one in the black.
-Each hole is connected to a separate ink reservoir inside the cartridge and serves as an air vent.
-This is a pic of a CL-641 colour cartridge.
+1) Remove Canon cartridge from printer and peel the top label off.
+This should expose one or several miniature hole(s) in the top casing.
+There are three holes in the colour cartridges and one in the black.
+The holes are connected to a separate ink reservoir in the cartridge and serve as air vents.
+This is a pic of a CL-641 colour cartridge after removing the top label.

-Note: Don't stress if you damage or rip the label, it's no longer needed.
+Note: Don't stress if you damage the label, it's not needed any more.

 Canon CL641 refilling / removing top label